DiSSCo/dissco-core-deployment/release/README.md

     * `include_directories`: Overwrites `exclude_directories` to only update services in the given directories.
 * Run the `update_images.py` script, followed by the `kubernetes_update.sh` script.

-## 1. Updating Image tags in Deployment files
+## 1. Updating Image Tags in Deployment Files

 The script runs through all directories specified in the configuration (either through `exclude_directories` or `include_directories`).
 For each image, it pulls the latest image tag using the AWS ECR API.